The Physics of Care by Jim Moss

 Three movements.
 Three different readers on the way out.

 Names the parts.
-What trust actually is, how it works, why two kinds of it produce completely different outcomes.
+The types of care.
+Two kinds of trust and why they produce completely different outcomes.
+What communities are actually for and how the pieces fit together.
 The reader leaves with sharper tools for understanding what they have already been sensing.

 Shows how the parts interact.
 Like understanding how a recipe works rather than just following instructions.
-The reader leaves able to predict what a given situation will produce before it produces it.
+The reader leaves able to predict what any situation, team, or community will produce before it happens.

 Once you understand the ingredients and the mechanism, what would you design from scratch?
 The reader leaves looking at governance, institutions, and society with a new set of questions.

 The first two thirds of the book are immediately practical.
 Each chapter works on its own.
 But they are also quietly accumulating evidence for a larger claim.
-Around the two-thirds mark, the book begins naming it openly.
 The final section arrives not as a lecture but as an invitation: here is where this has been pointing all along.
 What do we do with it?

 The bigger argument